 MEC plans can vary significantly.
 It’s important to note that “minimum essential coverage” (MEC) is not the same as a minimum value plan (MVP), which includes 10 essential health benefits.
 Because of this, MEC plans are very flexibile and can look different from case to case.

 Whether it’s a purchased product or a self-funded option, it’s very important to know what you’re actually getting from a MEC.
 Generally speaking, a minimum essential coverage plan will cover preventative services at no charge.
-Sometimes copays and deductibles are also introduced, depending on the selected plan design.

 3. Can you use a MEC alone?